11.6 EKG and Cardiovascular Reference Checklist

 LeadLandmark

-Chest pressure, radiating pain, severe shortness of breath, syncope, cyanosis, diaphoresis, pallor, severe dizziness, or sudden confusion requires immediate escalation.
-Do not keep adjusting electrodes while the patient is unstable.
-Do not tell the patient the tracing is normal or diagnose a cardiac condition.
+Chest pressure, radiating pain, severe dyspnea, syncope, cyanosis, diaphoresis, pallor, or sudden confusion: stop adjusting electrodes and notify the provider or activate the emergency protocol.
+Never tell the patient the tracing is "normal" or name a cardiac diagnosis - that is outside CCMA scope.

 Last-Minute Self-Test